CiscoDevNet/terraform-provider-mso/website/docs/r/schema_template_deploy.html.markdown

 * `schema_id` - (Required) The schema-id of template.
 * `template_name` - (Required) name of the template to deploy/undeploy.
-* `undeploy` - (Optional) Boolean flag indicating whether to undeploy the template or not.
+* `undeploy` - (Optional) Boolean flag indicating whether to undeploy the template from a single site (see site_id) or not.
 Default is false.
 * `site_id` - (Optional) Site-id from where the template is to be undeployed.
 It is required if you set undeploy = true.

 NOTE: This resource is intentionally created non-idempotent so that it deploys the template in every run, it will not fail if there is no change and we deploy the template again.
+When destroying the resource, all sites will be undeployed.

 ## Attribute Reference ##